CESARBR/knot-cloud/README.md

 ### Configure

-Get the authenticator's UUID and token from the bootstrap output and set `AUTHENTICATOR_UUID` and `AUTHENTICATOR_TOKEN` variables in `./env.d/knot-cloud-authenticator.env`.
+Get the authenticator's UUID and token from the bootstrap output and set `AUTHENTICATOR_UUID` and `AUTHENTICATOR_TOKEN` variables in `knot-cloud-authenticator.env`.

 #### Configure mail service
 KNoT Cloud supports several mail services and is built in such a modular fashion that it is rather trivial to include a new one.
 Deploying KNoT Cloud without a mail service is also allowed, although not recommended other than for testing purposes.